OpenSextant/giscore/data/kml/readme.txt

 	Latitude value exceeds pole value
 	Line clipped at DateLine
 	Line has duplicate consecutive points
-	LinearRing cannot self-intersect
+	LineString geometry fails constraint to contain at least two coordinate tuples [ATC 15] LinearRing cannot self-intersect
-	LinearRing must start and end with the same point Nested MultiGeometries
+	LinearRing geometry fails constraint to contain at least 4 coordinate tuples [ATC 16] LinearRing should start and end with the same point Nested MultiGeometries
 	NetworkLink missing Link
 	NetworkLink uses inline Style
 	Out of order elements
 	Outer ring has duplicate consecutive points
 	Overlay missing icon
-	Region has invalid LatLonAltBox [ATC 8]
+	Point geometry fails constraint to contain exactly one coordinate tuple [ATC 14] Polygon/LinearRing geometry fails constraint to contain at least 4 coordinate tuples [ATC 16] Region has invalid LatLonAltBox [ATC 8]
 	SchemaData contains a SimpleData value that does not correspond to the declared type [ATC 27] SchemaData has a schemaUrl attribute that is missing the required fragment identifier ("#") [ATC 27]